lvzrr/Proyects/clearf/README.md

 # Clearf is coming ...

-Inspired by [this project](https://github.com/tsoding/voidf), i decided to make my own, and i decided to use my most used command in the last month for it:
+Inspired by [this project](https://github.com/tsoding/voidf), i decided to make my own (much simpler but it still works ig), and i decided to use my most used command in the last month for it:

 ```bash
 > zhs_stats